madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 n3 = 81363 loci
 n4 = 81047 loci
 n5 = 80505 loci
+n6 = 79923 loci
+n7 = 79356 loci

+so a decreasing trend in the number of assembled loci - n 2 is optimal but we have minimal trade off as we increase n.

 ## testing values of p (p = pops)